5 5/8 As A Decimal

 • Q: What if the fraction has a larger numerator than denominator?

 • A: If the numerator is larger than the denominator, the resulting decimal will be greater than 1.
-As an example, 9/8 = 1.125.
+Here's one way to look at it: 9/8 = 1.125.
 You would still use the same division method.

 • Q: Is there a way to convert decimals back to fractions?

 • A: Yes, there is.
 The process involves identifying the place value of the last digit in the decimal and using that as the denominator of the fraction.
 The numerator is the number itself without the decimal point.
 Then, simplify the fraction to its lowest terms if possible.
-Take this: 0.625 can be expressed as 625/1000, which simplifies to 5/8.
+Here's one way to look at it: 0.625 can be expressed as 625/1000, which simplifies to 5/8.

 • Q: Why is understanding this conversion important?